NVIDIA/cuda-python/docs/_sources/module/cuda.rst.txt

-A multicast object created via cuMulticastCreate enables certain memory operations to be broadcasted to a team of devices.
+A multicast object created via cuMulticastCreate enables certain memory operations to be broadcast to a team of devices.
 Devices can be added to a multicast object via cuMulticastAddDevice.
 Memory can be bound on each participating device via either cuMulticastBindMem or cuMulticastBindAddr.
 Multicast objects can be mapped into a device's virtual address space using the virtual memmory management APIs (see cuMemMap and cuMemSetAccess).